Maurice Xiberras: Education and teaching career

 Xiberras began his professional career as a teacher.
 He obtained his Teaching certificate from the University of Bristol, where he later became Assistant Lecturer at its Department of Hispanic Studies from 1961 to 1963.
 In 1964, prior to becoming a politician, he became one of the top Gibraltarian teachers assisting the Christian Brothers as teacher and Head of Department at the Gibraltar Grammar School.
 He maintained this position until 1979.
 The change would mean great sacrifice for him, however, he was encouraged to make the move by UK MPs who reportedly told him that "although he had a great future as a teacher this must be given up for the greater good of Gibraltar!"

 He returned to teaching after retiring from politics in 1979.
 From 1980, he taught history, Spanish, politics and Latin, coached football and cricket and was Senior Counsellor at Hampton School in London, famed for splitting his Latin classes into 'Pansies' and 'Daffodils' for vocabulary tests.
 He retired from teaching in 2002.
-Xiberras also holds a first class Master of Arts with Honours from the University of Edinburgh.
+Xiberras also held a first class Master of Arts with Honours from the University of Edinburgh.

 In 1995 he also obtained a Diploma in psychotherapy from the British Association of Analytical Body Psychotherapy (BAABP) in London.